 Actuarial differences are charged to income on a straight-line basis, beginning from the consolidated fiscal year following the respective accounting period of recognition, over a period within the average remaining years of service of employees (9 to 19 years) at that time.

 2 Accounting treatment for consumption taxes

 Consumption tax and local consumption tax are accounted for by the tax exclusion method.

-(Notes to the Changes in Accounting Policy)
+(Notes to Changes in Presentation Method)